YumanYIN/yinyuman.github.io/index.md

 ## About me

-I am now a computer science student of engineer school in France (Polytech Tours).
+* I am now a computer science student of engineer school in France (Polytech Tours).
-But I come from China and I have received a bachelor of engineering degree at the university of science and technology Beijing in 2018.
+* But I come from China and I have received a bachelor of engineering degree at the university of science and technology Beijing in 2018.
-I'm interested in developping Website.
+* I'm interested in developping Website.
-I am looking for a three-month internship for the 2020 summer vacation (from June to August).
+* I'm looking for a three-month internship for the 2020 summer vacation (from June to August).
-If you are interested in me, please don't hesitate to email me.
+* If you are interested in me, please don't hesitate to email me.
 I am always looking forward to your contact.

 ## Skills